Measure: Time and Temperature

 Topic Overview

-The Ascentis Level 1 Extended Award in Mathematical Skills is a foundational qualification designed to build confidence and competence in everyday mathematics.
-It covers essential numeracy skills such as number operations, measurement, shape and space, and handling data.
-This qualification is ideal for students who need to strengthen their mathematical understanding before progressing to higher-level study or entering the workplace.
+The Ascentis Level 1 Certificate in Mathematical Skills is designed to build your confidence and competence in everyday mathematics.
+This qualification covers essential topics such as number operations, measurement, shape and space, and handling data.
+You will learn how to apply these skills in real-life contexts, from budgeting and shopping to interpreting graphs and timetables.
+Mastering these foundations is crucial for further study, employment, and independent living.

 Key Concepts